Temperature dependence of coercivity for isolated Ni nanowires unraveled by high-sensitivity micromagnetometry: Results and discussion

 \section{Results and discussion}

-Figure~\ref{loops} (a) shows the hysteresis loops of $\Delta \nu$ vs $H$ measured at temperatures $T=5$, 10, 50, 100, and 200 K. In order to minimize experimental errors, each of these loops was obtained by averaging over at least five different measurements.
+Figure~\ref{loops}(a) shows the hysteresis loops of $\Delta \nu$ vs $H$ measured at temperatures $T=5$, 10, 50, 100, and 200 K. To minimize experimental errors, each of these loops was obtained by averaging over at least five different measurements.
 The curves cross at $H=0$ where no changes in the resonant frequency are detected, which corresponds to case I in Fig.~\ref{config}.
-Additionally, $\Delta \nu$ is also zero at the coercive field (case II).
-This is a very important feature of this experimental system since it allows measuring the coercivity directly from the experimental curves given in Fig.~\ref{loops} (a).
+Additionally, $\Delta \nu$ is zero at the coercive field (case II).
+This is a very important feature of this experimental system since it allows measuring the coercivity directly from the experimental curves given in Fig.~\ref{loops}(a).
 At first glance we can observe that coercivity does not depend appreciably on temperature, being $\mu_0 H_c \sim 0.1$ T, a result that contrasts strongly with the observed in dense arrays of Ni NWs.

-As discussed in Sec.~\ref{micromag}, when both the external field and the magnetization are non-zero, and they are parallel to each other, $\Delta \nu >0$, case III in Fig.~\ref{config}.
+As discussed in Sec.~\ref{micromag}, when both the external field and the magnetization are nonzero and they are parallel to each other, $\Delta \nu >0$, case III in Fig.~\ref{config}.
 Instead, if both vectors are antiparallel, $\Delta \nu <0$, see case IV in Fig.~\ref{config}.
-This happens when the external field reverses its polarity taking values between $0$ and $\pm H_c$.
-The positive or negative variations of $\Delta \nu$ can be observed in Fig.~\ref{loops} (a), noting that the changes in the resonant frequency are, at most, of the order of $1$ Hz.
+This happens when the external field reverses its polarity, taking values between $0$ and $\pm H_c$.
+The positive or negative variations of $\Delta \nu$ can be observed in Fig.~\ref{loops}(a), noting that the changes in the resonant frequency are, at most, of the order of $1$ Hz.

 To calculate the magnetic hysteresis loops we use Eqs.~(\ref{rootMplus}) and (\ref{constZ}).
-Our micromechanical torsional oscillator has a resonant frequency close to $56.2$ kHz, a quality factor $Q$ greater than $5\times10^4$, and a moment of inertia along its center rotational axis of $I=(4.0 \pm 0.3) \times 10^{-21}$ kg m$^2$.
-Figure~\ref{loops} (b) shows the magnetic hysteresis loops that we have obtained from our experimental data.
+Our micromechanical torsional oscillator has a resonant frequency $\nu_0 \sim 56.2$ kHz, a quality factor $Q$ that roughly ranges from $1.7 \times10^5$ to $1.5\times10^4$, and a moment of inertia along its center rotational axis of $I=(4.0 \pm 0.3) \times 10^{-21}$ kg m$^2$.
+In Appendix B, we show how $\nu_0$, $Q$, and the sensitivity of this microdevice depend on temperature.

+Figure~\ref{loops}(b) shows the magnetic hysteresis loops that we have obtained from our experimental data.
 The saturation magnetization does not depend appreciably on temperature and reaches a value of $\mu_0 M_s =(0.6 \pm 0.1)$ T, which agrees with the value for bulk Ni, $\mu_0 M_b=0.61$ T \cite{Bertotti1998}.